phoenix850508/transfer-app/README.md

 - User can view a specific date's public transactions
 - User can send a request or pay to selected users available in this application
 - The account balance in the dashboard will be udpated in both client-side and backend if actions were taken
+- User can edit thir own profile pictures and username
-- Users will be notified when other users sends request or pays
+- User will be notified when other users sends request or pays
 - Notifications are popped up when other users send a payment request
 - User can decide whether to accept or decline the request
 - RWD application